mlochbaum/BQN/doc/scan.md

 The 1-modifier Scan (`` ` ``) moves along the first axis of the array `𝕩`, building up an array of results by applying `𝔽` repeatedly beginning with `𝕨` or `⊏𝕩`.
 It's related to the fold modifiers, and most closely resembles the [APL2-style reduction](fold.md#apl2-reduction) `¨˝`, but it traverses the array in forward rather than reverse index order, and includes all intermediate results of `𝔽` in its output instead of just the final one.

 BQN's Scan is ordered differently from Scan in APL.
 Both include one result for each non-empty prefix of `𝕩`.
 In BQN this is a left-to-right fold, so that each new result requires one application of `𝔽`.
-APL uses a right-to-left ordering, which matches with reduction, but requires starting over at the end for each new prefix, except in special cases.
+APL uses right-to-left folds, which matches with reduction, but requires starting over at the end for each new prefix, except in special cases.
 If needed, this definition can be obtained with a fold on each [prefix](prefixes.md) except the first (which is empty).
 In the particular case of `-⍀`, that nested solution isn't needed: negate odd-indexed elements and then apply `` +` ``.

-Scan also differs from Fold or Insert in that it never depends on `𝔽`'s identity element, because scanning over an empty array simply returns that array.
+Scan also differs from Fold or Insert in that it never depends on `𝔽`'s [identity value](fold.md#identity-values), because scanning over an empty array simply returns that array.

 ## Lists